phn/pytpm/doc/astrometry.rst

 Information on ``TAI - UTC`` is also maintaiend in the file ftp://maia.usno.navy.mil/ser7/tai-utc.dat, which lists ``TAI - UTC`` values beginning from 1961 Jan.
 1.

+See files in the directory ftp://hpiers.obspm.fr/eop-pc/eop/eopc04_05 for listings that give ``UT1 - UTC`` values.

 Earth data
 ==========